We received 37 amazing pieces of art work to our #SotonAstroArt competition which took place between May – Sept 2020.

 There will be a 1st, 2nd and 3rd prize within each age category.

-The 1st prize for all 4 age categories will be: Glow in the dark planets, Professional Art set and a Hobermans sphere.
+The 1st prize for all the age categories will be: Glow in the dark planets, Professional Art set and a Hobermans sphere.

-2nd and 3rd prizes will be just Glow in the dark planets.
+2nd and 3rd prizes will be just get Glow in the dark planets.